namlai000/pixelserv-tls-arm/README.md

 ## What's different?
 Or why not [imTHAI/docker-pixelserv-tls](https://github.com/imTHAI/docker-pixelserv-tls)?

-* The [imTHAI/docker-pixelserv-tls](https://github.com/imTHAI/docker-pixelserv-tls) image is based on `alpine` image which does not work on Raspberry Pi, as it's based on ARM processor.
+* The [imTHAI/docker-pixelserv-tls](https://github.com/imTHAI/docker-pixelserv-tls) image is based on `alpine` image which does not work on Raspberry Pi, as the Pi is based on ARM processor.
 * I am not very familiar with `alpine`, so could not stabilize the `alipine` based image on my Raspberry Pi.
 The image was very unstable.
 So decided to change the base image to a `debian` based one.
 So far in my testing, the image is rock solid.
 * Even though the size is a bit larger compared to the `alpine` one, use of debian based image provides stability and extensibility.